-When using the built-in child restraint, observe the following:
+When using the built-in child restraints, observe the following:

-- Use the belts for only one child at a time.
+- Use the belts of one child restraint for only one child at a time.
 Do not use the belts for two or more children. - Be careful not to damage the belt webbing or hardware.
 Take care that they do not get caught or pinched in the seatback. - Inspect the belt system periodically.
 Check for cuts, fraying, and loose parts.
 Damaged parts should be replaced.
 Do not disassemble or modify the child restraint belt system.

 - Keep the belts clean and dry.
 If they need cleaning, use a mild soap solution or lukewarm water.
-Never use bleach, dye, or abrasive cleaners-they may severely weaken the belts. - Replace the built-in child restraint assembly if it has been used in a severe impact.
-The entire assembly should be replaced even if damage is not obvious. - Do not use a separate child restraint system over the opened built- in child restraint. - When the built-in child restraint is in use, do not use the adult lap and shoulder belt instead of the built-in child restraint seat belt as it can cause severe injury to the child in a sudden stop or crash.
+Never use bleach, dye, or abrasive cleaners.
+They may severely weaken the belts. - Replace the built-in child restraint assembly if it has been used in a severe impact.
+The entire assembly should be replaced even if damage is not obvious. - Do not use a separate child restraint system over the opened built-in child restraint. - Do not use the adult lap and shoulder belt with the child restraint.